Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Chances limit: 6
 			// Character limit for each chance: 6
 			// --
-			// OFF: 0.0 (No chance)
-			// Minimum value for each chance: 0.1 (Lowest chance)
+			// Minimum value for each chance: 0.0 (No chance)
 			// Maximum value for each chance: 100.0 (Highest chance)
 			// --
 			// 1st number = Chance for a blur effect to appear.